- Message from the Director

 A: Honors courses are not designed to be more difficult; however, they are designed with an Honors Scholar in mind.
 The format of the class and the teaching style of the professor stimulates discussion and challenges students to apply higher lever thinking skills.

-A: Honors Program students have the opportunity to take nine honors-specific courses, participate in special cultural opportunities, take advantage of early enrollment for classes, enjoy centralized academic advising with the Honors Program Director and faculty members in their major, and receive recognition on the transcript and at graduation.
+A: Honors Program students have the opportunity to take honors-specific courses, participate in special cultural opportunities, take advantage of early enrollment for classes, enjoy centralized academic advising with the Honors Program Director and faculty members in their major, and receive recognition on their transcripts and at graduation.

 A: Honors Students must complete the four components of the program and maintain an 3.25 cumulative GPA.
-The components are: academic, spiritual, servant leadership, and an intercultural experience.
+The components are: Academic, Spiritual, Servant Leadership, and Intercultural Experience.
 See Program Requirements for more information.

 A: The Honors versions of University Seminar, Critical Thinking, and Introduction to Fine Arts are required for all Honors students and fulfill General Education requirements.
-Honors students must complete at least two of the following: Honors Composition, Honors LIFE Economics, Honors Fundamentals of Speech, and Honors US History I. Each of these courses also fulfill General Education requirements.
+Honors students must complete at least two of the following: Honors Composition, Honors L.I.F.E.
+Economics, Honors Fundamentals of Speech, and Honors U.S. History.
+Each of these courses also fulfill General Education requirements.
 The Honors Colloquia (2 semesters of a 1-hour course) and the Honors Capstone Experience (1-3 hours) are requirements for the Honors Program and are not requirements for General Education or a major.
 These courses (a total of 3-5 hours) are the only "extra" course requirements in the Program.
 See Program Requirements for more information.

-A: Honors students are strongly encouraged to take advantage of Honors housing.
+A: Honors students are strongly encouraged to take advantage of Honors housing but it is not a requirement.
 Female Honors students are housed in Leslie Hall and male Honors students live in Landen Hall.